yelof3/my-first-hugo-site-2/content/electronics/lil'-lamb/_index.md

 ## Hello, new Lil' Lamb owner!

 Congrats on your Lil' Lamb flocktion victory!
-You have great taste, and while I'll miss him, I'm thrilled this 'hypno-sheep' will find a place in your home.
+You have great taste, and while I'll miss him, I'm thrilled this  [hypno-sheep](https://leds.social/@jasoncoon/111111118097388248 "link to Jason Coon's post where he comes up with the 'hypno-sheep' name") will find a place in your home.
 Below are some notes on the project which should help if you ever need to make an adjustment to software.

 ### A Few Notes on Setting up Your Lil' Lamb 🐑